klapaucius4/email-blocklist/README.md

 # Email Blocklist

-**Keep your WordPress site clean by blocking signups and comments from disposable or unwanted email domains.
+**Keep your WordPress site clean by blocking signups and comments from temporary or disposable email domains.
 100% free, no paid APIs.**

 ---